davidamato8861/weather-app/README.md

 ## Weather App

-Simply write in the box the borough in New York to find out the weather in that borough!
+Simply write a New York borough in the box to find out the weather!

 Run `bundle install` to install gems.